chinosoliard/chinosoliard.github.io-src/content/pages/aboutme-en.md

 Since 2007, I work in Entre Rios' Hydraulic department , doing systems administration, managing networks, managing servers, maintaining automatic weather stations and watching people strolling; All this to get the code "supplement to reach the minimum" in the paycheck.

 If you want more info about me, you can see my [resume](/pages/resume.html)

+If you want to contact me, you can surely find out how to do it.